Digital-Defiance/StarRealmsAssistant/README.md

   - Displayed the version number in the AboutScreen.
 - Changed
   - Modified the font size of the GameClock component to 1rem for better readability.
-  - Updated GameScreen to conditionally render the GameClock component only if the viewport width is greater than 1300 pixels.
+  - Updated GameInterface to conditionally render the GameClock component only if the viewport width is greater than 1300 pixels.
   - Enhanced the IncrementDecrementControl component to include a trash icon button for decrementing victory fields.
   - Updated the Player component to handle the trash action for victory fields.
 - Fixed